kaayra2000/saglik_verileri_uzerinde_buyuk_dil_modellerinin_ince_ayar_performansi/makaleler/notlar/genel_notlar.md

 of the same scale (Rust et al., 2021; Nozza et al., 2020).

+# Neden fine tune'e ihtiyaç var?
+**Comparison_of_Pretrained_Models_for_Optimized_Transformer_Based_Question_Answering_System**

+burada fine tune sonrası başarımdan bahsediliyor

+The findings underscore the
+influence of model architecture, training strategies, and dataset characteristics on overall performance.
+Future research could explore fine-tuning tailored for health datasets, advancing question-answering capabilities in the medical domain.
+These insights benefit practitioners and researchers navigating the deployment of transformer-based models in question-answering systems, emphasizing considerations for specific domain requirements and challenges

 # Eklenebilecek alt başlıklar
 **TURNA: A Turkish Encoder-Decoder Language Model for Enhanced Understanding and Generation**